-Omarosa’s Book Sales Are Tanking But She Claims To Have More Dirt On Trump
+Omarosa’s Book Sales Are Tanking, But She Claims To Have More Dirt On Trump

-Omarosa Manigault Newman dominated the news cycle during the first week of her tell-all book release but it looks like that publicity hasn’t sustained second-week sales.
+Omarosa Manigault Newman dominated the news cycle during the first week of her tell-all book release, but it looks like that publicity hasn’t sustained second-week sales.
 The Washington Post reports that the sales for Unhinged are on a downward trend, despite its current place on the New York Times Bestseller List.
 According to the Post, its place on that list is not secure ahead of the release of new titles that could bump it all the way off.

 But it looks like Omarosa is not about to go down without a fight.
-Yahoo reports that she has even more “dirt” on Trump, specifically about his ties to the Kremlin.
+Yahoo! reports that she has even more “dirt” on Trump, specifically about his ties to the Kremlin.
 In an interview on the Skullduggery podcast, she declared that she was also open to testify at an impeachment trial against Trump if it ever happens.

 “I have the truth on my side as well as a hundred emails and documents and other things,” she said.

 In her book about the Trump administration, Omarosa alleges that there’s a tape of President Trump using the “n-word.”
 She also said that Trump campaign advisers confirmed the existence of the tape during a conference call.
 When these Trump allies denied it, Omarosa released a tape of the conversation, which seemed to confirm the claims that she made in the book.
-She also released a tape in which she argues backs up her assertion that Lara Trump offered her “hush money” after she was fired so that she wouldn’t talk about what happened behind the scenes when she was a senior White House adviser.
+She also released a tape which she argues backs up her assertion that Lara Trump offered her “hush money” after she was fired so that she wouldn’t talk about what happened behind the scenes when she was a senior White House adviser.

 Omarosa finally admits that she came up short for the Black community. https://t.co/jG1d7nXPRg pic.twitter.com/RtGRozpSV6